Change in Student Status

 For summer session:

-Tuition is refundable, consistent with above, if notice of withdrawal is made in writing to the Associate Dean for Academic Affairs by submitting a Withdrawal or Leave of Absence Form.
+3. Tuition is refundable, consistent with above, if notice of withdrawal is made in writing to the Associate Dean for Academic Affairs by submitting the appropriate form, located on the Law School’s website, or from the Office of the Registrar.
 Please note that the last date of attendance dictates tuition adjustments and/or refunds, financial aid and veteran benefits eligibility, Return of Title IV funds calculation and all federal institutional reporting.
 The date of receipt of the withdrawal form will determine the amount of tuition refunded.
 Students who do not formally withdraw and do not sit for examinations will receive a grade of “F” in each course.

 Students who have not attended class and failed to formally withdraw will be subject to a $100 administrative fee.